Nikkithakur/Microservices-demo/README.md

 	- [-Djavax.net.ssl.trustStorePassword=123456]

-# For maven deppendency errors
+# For maven dependency errors

 - check local repository and settings.xml is properly configured with maven in eclipse or not